JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/evaluate_spline.rst

 Outputs
 -------

-- **Location** - A vector that represent the position of the point in the curve that correspond to the input parameter.
+- **Location** - A vector that represents the position of the point in the curve that correspond to the input parameter.
 - **Tangent** - A vector that is aligned with the tangent line to the evaluated point.

 Advanced Node Settings